Current people and projects:

 My research interests are based in hydrogeology.
 I am investigating the amount of groundwater contribution to the Colorado River for my thesis, Quantifying the Base Flow of the Colorado River Through a Water Budget Analysis.
 This study funded by the National Park Service and the US Bureau of Land Management involves a broad synthesis of extant data and the collection of new data where gaps exist in the literature.
 Part of my research investigates the understudied drainage basins in southern Utah and Northern Arizona to quantify the base flow of the tributaries to the Colorado River in these regions.
 Another aspect of this work involves identifying and evaluating the surface water and groundwater policies surrounding the river.
 This research will shed light to on the water resource issues within the basin states and help water managers better allocate the resource.
 In my career I hope to continue to work in the water resource management field and help to balance the growing need for natural resources with what is sustainable.

-Bachelors of Science Environmental Studies & Sustainability.
-Expected Graduation Spring, 2020
+Bachelor of Science Environmental & Sustainability Studies.
+Graduating class Spring, 2020